BLCM/bl3cabinetsorter/static_pages/Enemy-and-Skill-Randomizers.md

-Currently the way the Enemy and Skill Randomizers are made they are set "Randomizations" that don't automatically adjust to new "Randomizations" upon a Save/Quit, they are more static (if you would like to learn more why that is you can ask further in ShadowEvils Discord, for sake of keeping things brief).
+Currently the way the Enemy and Skill Randomizers are made they are set "Randomizations" that don't automatically adjust to new "Randomizations" upon a Save/Quit, they are more static (if you would like to learn more why that is you can ask further in the community Discords, for sake of keeping things brief).
 Changing how these Randomizers work is something being looked into but with the current way it works we have created programs (one in C that may possibly also turn into a plugin, and one in Python) to allow users to re-generate the Hotfix